-CloudBlue Connect (shortly, Connect) is an automation platform that enables partners to build complex supply chain applications and integrate those into various business scenarios.
+CloudBlue Connect (shortly, Connect) represents an automation platform that enables partners to build complex supply chain applications and integrate those into various business scenarios.
 Therefore, the Connect platform is used to boost efficiency, speed time to revenue and establish a scalable business quickly.

 The following introduces and describes key concepts on Connect, such as actors, portals, accounts, and users.
 Furthermore, the following outlines business flows within the Connect platform.